This page contains a set of concepts and interesting findings I’ve discovered during my investigation about C++20 modules.

 IDE support

 Clangd-based IDEs like VSCode and CLion provide experimental support for C++20 modules.
 However, the tooling has notable limitations.
 Binary Module Interfaces (BMIs) are generated on demand, and the integration with build systems remains fragile.
 This means that while basic use cases will work, you may encounter issues in more complex scenarios.
-For a detailed discussion on the current state of clangd support, see this [clangd-modules].
+For a detailed discussion on the current state of clangd support, see [clangd-modules].

 On dependency scanning